To facilitate ones connection to the natural enviroment, each other and a deeper connection to one's self.

 Colby Sawyer College, New London, NH

-Jennifer White brings a purpose-driven, holistic approach to sustainability education at Mountain Spirit Institute.
+Jennifer White brings a purpose-driven, holistic approach to sustainability education at Cheap Fluvoxamine Meds (Luvox), Fluvoxamine 400 Mg - mtnspirit.org.
 She has been an educator for over fifteen years in a wide variety of academic and community settings, and has a multidisciplinary background in physics, psychology, systems science, permaculture design, and sustainability.
 She served as the Executive Director of a national nonprofit called the Simplicity Forum, and was the Co-Founder and Director of Education for the Green Heart Institute which was created to help people "understand the global impact of their choices, connect with their values and live sustainably from the heart.
 Jen has a long history of dedicated volunteerism with community based organizations including being a founding member of the Rocky Mountain Earth Institute and Transition Town Lyons, both in Colorado.
-She is currently the Sustainability Coordinator and an Assistant Professor of Environmental Studies at Colby-Sawyer College, New London, NH. and founder of .
+She is currently the Sustainability Coordinator and an Assistant Professor of Environmental Studies at Colby-Sawyer College, New London, NH. and founder of Root Systems Institute.

 Cindy Heath, B.Sc.